Stone Garrett Player Props: Nationals vs. Cubs

 - Garrett is batting .308 with three doubles, a home run and three walks.

+- He has homered in one of 11 games, and in 2.3% of his plate appearances.

-- Garrett has driven in a run in one game this year, and it was more than one in that game.
+- Garrett has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.